Wynnestay

-Wynnestay or Wynnstay is an historic, American residence that is one of the oldest extant houses located in Philadelphia, Pennsylvania.
+Wynnestay or Wynnstay is an historic residence that is one of the oldest extant houses located in Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2008 and is available for touring by appointment only.

 History and architectural features

 This two-and-a-half-story house was built in 1689 as the residence of Dr. Thomas Wynne, the personal physician of William Penn, the founder of Pennsylvania.
 Wynne was also the first Speaker of the Pennsylvania Provincial Assembly.

 The land surrounding Wynnestay was developed starting around 1895 with the encouragement of Pennsylvania Railroad President George B. Roberts, and the building of the nearby Wynnefield Station.
 The house was extensively renovated in 1904, with the addition of a large ell that was designed by Walter Smedley.

-The home was added to the National Register of Historic Places in 2008, and is available for touring by appointment only.